Nepiki/Guides/(WIP)-Tim-Burton's-The-Nightmare-Before-Christmas:-Oogie's-Revenge-(PS2).md

 The Lock boss fight will most likely waste you some time here.
 If you get close to him fast enough, you can stun him by Taunting, then hit him with a Soul Spin and then repeat.
 Otherwise, catch him while in the air and engage the Skeletons only if they're too close.
 Lock will jump up in the air to attack you from above.
 If a shadow appears underneath you, dodge out of the shadow.

-All the combo and exclamation marks can be done during the dance segment against the Super Spider.
-During the fight, be patient and dodge until a good opportunity to hit its weakspot shows up.
-After hitting its weakspot, charge Soul Robber with Square, then when the tiny spiders appear, perform a Soul Spin to hit most of them to be on time.
+All the combo and exclamation marks can be done during the dance segment against the Mega Spider.
+Check **Damcel in Distress** for how to fight the boss.
+To speed-up the boss fight, remember to charge Square and then do a combo against the tiny spiders immediately followed up by Soul Spin for dealing the most damage.

 <img align="left" width="72" height="72" src="https://media.retroachievements.org/Badge/248728.png">